refractionPOINT/lce_doc/docs/user_addons.md

 organization to organization.
 If you do use labels, describe the exact usage in the description.
 * Before making an add-on public, make sure to test it.

+***Keep in mind that creating an add-on does not immediatly grant organizations you're a member of access to it.
+After creating it, you must go in the organization you want to access it from, go to the Add-ons section and "subscribe" to your add-on.
+This will grant the organization access and then you can begin using it as part of D&R rules.***

 ### Lookups
 Creating a lookup add-on enables you to create a list that you can use as part of [D&R rules](dr.md).
 Once in place, you can refer to it using the `op: lookup` D&R rule with a reference to your add-on looking